f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

 The pool is a logical group of hosts that is applied to and will receive traffic from a virtual server.

-On your personal  device

-Look at the supplemental login instructions for:

-* External Hostnames

-* External IP addressing diagram

-* Login IDs and Passwords are subject to change as well.

 |image1| :: /_static/class2/image1.png

 ..
-Note:: Use the Chrome Browser to Connect to BIG-IP01--- https://10.1.1.4 Credentials are displayed in the login screen
+Note:: Use the Chrome Browser to Connect to BIG-IP01--- https://10.1.1.4.
+Credentials are displayed in the login screen.

 Inspect Application Pools
 -------------------------

-On BIG-IP

-Verify the following pools using the following tabel of pool information.
+On the BIG-IP, verify the following pools using the following tabel of pool information.

 **Navigation:** Local Traffic > Pools > Pool List

+..
+Note:: Other pools may exist than the ones in the table below.
+The pools in this table are the ones relevant to this class.

 .. list-table::
    :header-rows: 1